wp-plugins/alpine-photo-tile-for-pinterest/readme.txt

 * Implemeted do_alpine_method call
 * Created active options and results functions
 * Added meta and settings links

+= 1.2.5.1 =
+* Error reporting for fetch_feed and SimplePie attempts

 = TODO =
 * Add caption to display